Anita Alley - Guntersville

 Johnny Smith is the source of the unique nautical flag signs that can be found in restaurants, other businesses, homes, boathouses, and lakeside patios.
 His wife, Denise, is known for her custom-scented candles.

-Johnny has served as vice president, but now he’s just a regular ole’ board member helping with receptions and concerts when he and Denise are not traveling.
+Johnny served as MVAC vice president, but now he’s just a regular ole’ board member helping with receptions and concerts when he and Denise are not traveling.

 MJ VENRICK - ALBERTVILLE